Get the Job: How to Answer 14 Common Sales Interview Questions

 How to Prepare for a Sales Interview

 Only arrive at the sales interview having done your research on the company.
-Know your interviewer’s role (and name!) in the organisation and a sense of the company’s sales strategy.
+Know your interviewer’s role (and name!) in the organization and a sense of the company’s sales strategy.
 Always prepare examples of how your previous sales experience will help you contribute to the team’s success.

 Also read: Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview